loader

 Capital Gains

-• The earning or loss in the transference of stock issued by the SEM company will be subject to the capital gains regime, but at a fixed rate of 2% where the purchaser has the obligation to withhold 1% from the total value of the transference.
+• The earning or loss in the transfer of stock issued by the SEM company will be subject to the capital gains regime, at a fixed rate of 2% where the purchaser has the obligation to withhold 1% from the total value of the transfer.

 Tax Agreements

-• Tax Agreements between SEM companies and the Ministry of Economy and Finances will no longer exist.
+• Tax Agreements between SEM companies and the Ministry of Economy and Finance will no longer exist.

 Services Provided by the SEM Company